sel4devkit/sel4devkit-maaxboard-microkit-hdmi-driver/README.md

 }
 ```

-The ```display_config``` struct is needs to be initialised so that the configuration settings can be sent to the dcss PD and so that the function to write to the frame buffer is defined.
+The ```display_config``` struct needs to be initialised so that the configuration settings can be sent to the dcss PD and so that the function to write to the frame buffer is defined.

 ```
 struct display_config {